nicholas-long/environment/zet/20230922210126/README.md

-# cards i can clean up
+# cards i have cleaned up

 - workflow:
   - list all the cards and get summaries.